-The due date for applications under this NOFO is November 28, 2017 at 11:59 p.m.
+The due date for applications under this NOFO is November 28, 2018 at 11:59 p.m.
 Eastern Time.
+HRSA suggests submitting applications to Grants.gov at least 3 days before the deadline to allow for any unforeseen circumstances.

 See Section 8.2.5 - Summary of emails from Grants.gov of HRSA's SF-424 R&R Application Guide for additional information.